Mushkan3975/Digit_recognition_/README.md

 3. Open the notebook in Jupyter: jupyter notebook DigitRecognition.ipynb

 4.Run all cells to train the model and test predictions.

---
+ ## 📈 Future Enhancements

-##📈 Future Enhancements
+- Add GUI for drawing digits in real-time
-Add GUI for drawing digits in real-time.
+- Integrate additional datasets for robust prediction
-Integrate additional datasets for robust prediction.
+- Visualize activation maps from CNN layers

-Visualize activation maps from CNN layers.
+---

-##📄 License
+## 📄 License

-This project is open-source and available under the MIT License.
+- This project is open-source and available under the [MIT License](LICENSE).